Dev-filip/discord-bots/README.md

 **`Coded in python`**

-This bot only action this bot does is, that by command /ruby <ammount> <price> <nick>, it send an embed message that thanks player for buying in specific channel.
+This bot only action this bot does is, that by command /ruby <ammount> <price> <nick>, it send an embed message that thanks player for buying.